 80 lb Gloss Text is a fantastic go-to glossy sheet for print projects: it’s thin, elegant, and has a fantastic price.
 Print projects ranging from sell sheets to magazines to catalogs all take advantage of the elegance of the 80 lb gloss text.

 80 lb Gloss Text is a pragmatic and elegant sheet of paper

-I consider 80 lb Gloss Text both “pragmatic” and “elegant” because of its simplicity compared against other popular paper types.
+Gloss text paper is a coated paper that gives off a high shine that illuminates the colors printed on it.
+I consider 80 lb Gloss Text both “pragmatic” and “elegant” because of its simplicity compared to other popular paper types.

 Many of Printivity’s customers prefer printing their projects on glossy sheets because it gives off a distinct professional quality.
 The question is—what weight of glossy sheet is the best for their project?